KU-CS-Camp/KU-CS-Camp.github.io/iris.md

 </details>

-You can compare the results using the following boxplot:
+You can compare the results using the following boxplot (copy as is):
 ```
 pyplot.boxplot(results, labels=names)
 pyplot.title('Algorithm Comparison')